Are you applying for graduate school? Here are five of the best GRE test prep books to check out, as recommended by online tutor Marcus S.

 4. Barron’s GRE

 As one of the leaders in test prep, Barron’s offers practice questions as close as you can get to the real thing.
 Barron’s GRE also includes a CD with two full-length GRE practice tests, as well as access to tons of resources online, plus an iPad app for mobile studying.
+Don’t overlook this GRE test prep book when you need a multi-platform learning solution.

 5. 5 lb.
 Book of GRE Practice Problems